An Ounce of Prevention

 In an unusual development — albeit a welcomed one — the Centers for Medicare & Medicaid Services (CMS) has issued a correction to the 2021 Medicare physician fee schedule final rule that clarifies several areas of confusion concerning the billing requirements for remote patient monitoring (i.e., remote physiological management).

-The story below provides a brief overview of this breaking news.
-If you are interested in a more in-depth discussion and analysis, register for our upcoming webinar here.
+Update: The story below provided a brief overview of this breaking news.
+As of 2022, the information remains accurate.
+If you are interested in learning about noteworthy changes for 2022, view an on-demand webinar here.

 CMS recently finalized its Medicare coverage changes for 2020 and we’ve found a little something to be excited about.
 Officially dubbed Principal Care Management (PCM), this new program will allow medical providers to bill Medicare for providing care management services to beneficiaries who have only one high-risk qualifying condition or diagnosis.